cosmos/cosmos-sdk/docs/architecture/adr-059-test-scopes.md

 integration tests were helpful in tracking down logic errors during earlier stages of app-wiring refactors.

-### Simulation / generative testing
+### Simulations

-Simulations are a special case of integration tests where deterministically random module operations are executed against a running simapp.
-No assertions are made for the state transitions resulting from module operations but any error will halt and fail the simulation.
+Simulations (also called generative testing) are a special case of integration tests where deterministically random module operations are executed against a running simapp, building blocks on the chain until a specified height is reached.
+No *specific* assertions are made for the state transitions resulting from module operations but any error will halt and fail the simulation.
+Since `crisis` is included in simapp and the simulation runs EndBlockers at the end of each block any module invariant violations will also fail the simulation.

 Modules must implement [AppModuleSimulation.WeightedOperations](https://github.com/cosmos/cosmos-sdk/blob/2bec9d2021918650d3938c3ab242f84289daef80/types/module/simulation.go#L31) to define their simulation operations.
 Note that not all modules implement this which may indicate a